opencitations/heritrace/user_testing/packages/enduser/README.md

 ### Task 2: Merge Duplicate Author Entities (10 minutes)

-**Task 2**: Return to the 'Journal Article' from Task 1.
+**Task 2**: Return to the journal article from Task 1.
 Navigate to the author page for 'Richard Carew'.
 Your task is to merge any duplicate author entities you find.
 Think aloud about how you approach this data cleanup process.

 ### Task 3: Restore Previous Version (7 minutes)